Redtech0inc/TDGameLib/README.md

 <br>
 these functions each <b>must</b> return:<br>
 a string `readOut` which is the string that eventually gets displayed<br>
-and a number `cursorPos` which tells the gameLib:read() function where to pu the cursor once these functions yield. keep in mind that the cursor gets placed at `cursorPos+1`<br>
+and a number `cursorPos` which tells the gameLib:read() function where to put the cursor once these functions yield. keep in mind that the cursor gets placed at `cursorPos+1`<br>

 presets to use: